mrandolph95/NLP-Performance-Response-Analysis/README.md

-# Sentiment Analysis of YouTube Comments on Political Music Performances
+# Sentiment Analysis on YouTube Comments

-This project explores sentiment in YouTube comments related to politically and socially conscious music performances by Beyoncé and Kendrick Lamar.
-The goal is to analyze public reactions to themes around the Black cultural perspectives and assess how online discourse is shaped by race, politics, and performance.
+This project showcases a sentiment analysis model applied to YouTube comments from music performances, particularly focusing on how language identification and sentiment models may fail to accurately analyze diverse dialects and expressions in online comments.
+The goal is to understand how models handle different types of speech patterns, sentiments, and biases when analyzing user-generated content.

 ## Overview

 The project uses comments from the following performances:
-- **Beyoncé at Coachella (2018)**
+- **Beyoncé & Bruno Mars Crash the Super Bowl 50 Halftime Show (2016)**
-- **Kendrick Lamar at the Grammys (2016)**
+- **Kendrick Lamar’s Apple Music Super Bowl Halftime Show (2025)**

-The analysis is built on sentiment classification using logistic regression and BERT-based models.
+The analysis is built on sentiment classification using logistic regression and transformer-based models.
 It also includes targeted data cleaning for emojis, slang, and noise in user-generated content.

 ## Objectives